 He also leaves nephews Quinton (Jahnay), Derek, Tyler, Michael, and Christopher “Ryjin” Pearson; nieces Naomi, Katie Pearson, and Vernee’ Pearson; uncles Nathaniel (Barbara) Gerald of Marion, SC and Harry (Ruth) Gerald of Douglasville, Ga.; aunts Mamie Foxworth of Philadelphia, Pa., Gladys Council of Douglasville, Ga., Rosa Tooks of Charlotte NC, and Greta Gerald of Irmo, SC, and a host of other relatives and friends.

-To send flowers to Alvino's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alvino Pearson, please visit our floral store.